10 Non-Negotiable Cell Phone Rules for Kids every parent should know

 If other people are being mean and hurtful to other on their phone, behave as you would in real life.
 Do not be part of the conversation.
 Report all bullying instantly.

 If I check your phone, there should be nothing in there that I would be horrified to find.
-If you are not sure: ask yourself if you would be happy to say it out loud in the room with me listening…if there is a doubt – don’t say it.
+Should you not be sure, ask yourself if you would be happy to say it out loud in the room with me listening…if there is a doubt – don’t say it.

 Do not, under any circumstances, take photos of your private parts.
 FULL STOP.
 This is known as Sexting.
 I am fully aware that there are people out there who do these stupid things and since you are not stupid do not be one of those.
 As a rule, assume that any picture that you take or that someone takes of you with your phone will be on the front page of the newspaper and shown to everyone at school.